Medical students highlight dangers of hypertension at Hispanic Heritage Month Concert

-The University of Toledo's club of pre-medical students, Spanish Médica, set up a tent during the Hispanic heritage month celebration to inform the community about the more than 30% of Hispanic/Latino Americans, club president Astha Bhabsar explained, who suffer from hypertension.
+The University of Toledo's club of pre-medical students, Spanish Médica, set up a tent during the Hispanic heritage month celebration to inform the community about the more than 30% of Hispanic/Latino Americans, club president Aastha Bhavsar explained, who suffer from hypertension.

-"[The club] aims to identify linguistic inequities in health care, and learn and practice Spanish medical terminology to bridge the communication gap in health care," said Bhabsar.
+"[The club] aims to identify linguistic inequities in health care, and learn and practice Spanish medical terminology to bridge the communication gap in health care," said Bhavsar.

 RELATED: Louis Escobar, a Toledo trailblazer who paved the way for others, is honored with a street in his name